risingwavelabs/risingwave-docs/docs/guides/sink-to-nats.md

 ---
 id: sink-to-nats
-title: Sink data to NATS JetStream
+title: Sink data to NATS and NATS JetStream
-description: Sink data from RisingWave to NATS JetStream.
+description: Sink data from RisingWave to NATS and NATS JetStream.
 slug: /sink-to-nats
 ---
-This guide describes how to sink data from RisingWave to NATS JetStream subjects using the NATS sink connector in RisingWave.
+This guide describes how to sink data from RisingWave to NATS subjects using the NATS sink connector in RisingWave.
+Both NATS and NATS JetStream are supported by this connector.

 [NATS](https://nats.io/) is an open source messaging system for cloud native applications.
 It provides a lightweight publish-subscribe architecture for high performance messaging.

-[NATS JetStream](https://docs.nats.io/nats-concepts/jetstream) is a streaming data platform built on top of NATS.
-It enables real-time and historical access to streams of data via durable subscriptions and consumer groups.
+[NATS](https://nats.io/) is an open source messaging system for cloud native applications.
+It provides a lightweight publish-subscribe architecture for high performance messaging.

 :::info Public Preview
 This feature is in the public preview stage, meaning it's nearing the final product but is not yet fully stable.
 If you encounter any issues or have feedback, please contact us through our [Slack channel](https://www.risingwave.com/slack).
 Your input is valuable in helping us improve the feature.
 For more information, see our [Public preview feature list](/product-lifecycle/#features-in-the-public-preview-stage).